 Welcome to Salvati’s Social Studies class

-Students will finish examining the relationship between industrial growth and the need for societal changes that were brought about because of it.
-In addition, students will also experience a change in American foreign policy, as our Nation moves away from an Isolationist country to complete with Imperialist nations.
+In 8th grade Social Studies,students will also experience a change in American foreign policy, as our Nation moves away from an Isolationist country to complete with Imperialist nations.
 Students will see the U.S. theory of Manifest Destiny expand into the Pacific.
 We will discuss how America was able to emerge as a Super Power following the Spanish-American War, acquire territories in the Pacific, and police affairs in Latin America.
 They will discover the growth of Our Nation, moving from an isolationist nation to an Imperialistic nation following the Spanish-American War.
 Students begin to see the country as a World Super Power and policeman of the Western Hemisphere.
 As the 20th Century begins, students are exploring the Nation’s new world role and economic success due to the Industrial Revolution.
 Students will analyze how events will pull the world into a Great War and the impact that the U.S. will have during this Great War.
+Students will then escape to an era of fun and fancy free times following the Great War.
+During the 1920s, students will enjoy an era of good times, and false financial security, only to experience the Great Depression.
+Students will continue to analyze current financial and economic events to see how it correlated to the Depression Era.

 Welcome to Mrs. Salvati’s wonderful world of American History!
 My 7th and 8th graders will begin a journey exploring our past in order to understand our future.
 The past needs to be examined in order to make the best possible future for ourselves and the world around us.